mrTSB/TSB-Projects/README.md

 >Depends, usually I prefer discord.js

 >What is the coolest thing you have made?
->Remaking the game Clash Royale with Java
+>Making the game Royal Battle from scratch